Centre for Theoretical Cosmology

-The Centre for Theoretical Cosmology is a research centre within the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge.
-Founded by Stephen Hawking in 2007, it encourages new thinking on some of the most challenging problems in science, thereby intending to advance the scientific understanding of the universe.
+The Centre for Theoretical Cosmology (Hawkings CTC) is a research centre within the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge.
+Founded by Stephen Hawking in 2007, it encourages new thinking on some of the most challenging problems in science, aiming to advance scientific understanding of the universe.

+History

+The Centre for Theoretical Cosmology at the University of Cambridge was founded in 2007 by Stephen Hawking and is housed within the Department of Applied Mathematics and Theoretical Physics.